codatio/codat-docs/docs/configure/plans/products-and-services-descriptions.md

 #### Feature definitions

 **Pull accounting data**
-Pull data from connected Accounting softwares.
+Pull data from connected Accounting software.

 **Push accounting data**
-Pull data from connected Accounting softwares.
+Pull data from connected Accounting software.

 [See the documentation for a list of supported data types](/payroll/data-types)